The Best Streets to Live On

 3. Sharon Drive, Coventry.
 You don’t have to live along the coast for waterfront property.
 Residents on this street open their back doors onto Johnson’s Pond, where they have long enjoyed fishing, boating and other water sports.
 Houses range from ranches to more modern styles.
 And a neighborhood association looks out for the health of the pond and hosts cookouts and fireworks.

 4. Beachwood Drive, Warwick.
-Located in the Potowomut section of Warwick, waterfront Beachwood Drive ends in a small private park on the water.
-Featuring a mix of cottages and modern architecture, the street provides stunning views.
+Located in the Potowomut section of Warwick, waterfront Beachwood Drive features a mix of cottages and modern architecture, and the street provides stunning views.
 It’s also a short drive from Goddard Park and the shops and restaurants of Main Street in East Greenwich.

 5. Fort Avenue, Cranston.
 Residents of this understated but beautiful street in Pawtuxet Neck can look out their windows to see boats bobbing in Pawtuxet Cove and the sun over Narragansett Bay.
 A beautifully restored Victorian from 1870 lists for about $500,000, but there are also more affordable townhouses.
 The charming shops and restaurants of Pawtuxet Village are a short walk away and downtown Providence is just down the road.